Multiplier Submodule Sheaves and a problem of Lempert: Abstract

 \section{Abstract}

-In this article, we establish the strong openness and stability property of multiplier submodule sheaves associated to singular Nakano semi-positive metrics on holomorphic vector bundles, generalizing the results for multiplier ideal sheaves associated to pseudoeffective line bundles.
-In particular, we give an observation to answer affirmatively a problem of Lempert's based on a result od Deng-Ning-Wang-Zhou on the characterization of Nakano positivity.
+In this article, we establish an $L^2$ extension theorem for Nakano semi-positive singular Hermitian metrics on holomorphic vector bundles, and the strong openness and stability properties of the multiplier submodule sheaves associated to Nakano semi-positive singular Hermitian metrics on holomorphic vector bundles.
+We solve affirmatively a question of Lempert on the preservation of Nakano semi-positivity under limit of an increasing metrics based on Deng-Ning-Wang-Zhou's characterization of Nakano positivity.